 A current account is an account you can use to make payments to third parties and which you can draw on without giving us any prior notice.
 Balances on a current account can be positive or negative (in credit or overdrawn).

-a specified period before you are permitted to withdraw some or all of your money; or where failure to give the specified notice means that there will be a charge for early withdrawal of your money.
+Notice account means a deposit account which requires you to give us notice of a specified period before you are permitted to withdraw some or all of your money; or where failure to give the specified notice means that there will be a charge for early withdrawal of your money.

 This is a savings account which pays you interest and which allows you access to your money without needing to give any prior notice.